Decretum Gratiani: Sources

-Effect
+Influence

 Gratian himself named his work Concordia Discordantium Canonum – "Concord of Discordant Canons".
 The name is fitting: Gratian tried to harmonize apparently contradictory canons with each other, by discussing different interpretations and deciding on a solution, as a judge in a case.
 This dialectical approach allowed for other law professors to work with the Decretum and to develop their own solutions and commentaries.
 These legists are known as the decretists.

 These commentaries were called glosses.
 Editions printed in the 15th, 16th or 17th century frequently included the glosses along with the text.
 Collections of glosses were called "gloss apparatus" or Lectura in Decretum (see also glossator).
 Systematic commentaries were called Summae.
 Some of these Summae were soon in circulation as well and obtained the same level of fame as the Decretum itself.
 Early commentators included Paucapalea and Magister Rolandus.
 The most important commentators were probably Rufin of Bologna (died before 1192) and Huguccio (died 1210).
 Less well-known was the commentary of Simon of Bisignano, which consisted of the Glosses on the Decretum and the Summa Simonis.

 Peter Lombard borrowed and adapted from the Decretum when discussing penance in his Sentences (c.
 1150).